karttur/geoimagine/_posts/2018/2018-10-17-setup-add-packages.markdown

 The full suite of capabilities that come with Karttur's GeoImagine Framework requires that you install some extra python packages with <span class='app'>Anaconda</span>.
 Which packages to install depends both on the Anaconda distribution and version, as well as the GeoImagine Framework packages.

+If you have setup the GeoImagine Framework with a [conda virtual python environment](../setup-conda-environ/) you probably already have all the required python packages installed.

 If you are going to download data from [https://earthdata.nasa.gov](https://earthdata.nasa.gov) (e.g.SMAP or MODIS) you must also setup your machine to handle <span class='terminalapp'>wget</span>, as explained towards the end of this blog.

 # Conda virtual environments

-it is strongly recommended to setup your Python using conda virtual environment as described in a [previous](../blog-conda-environ/) post.
+it is strongly recommended to setup your Python interpreter using conda virtual environment as described in a [previous](../setup-conda-environ/) post.

-If you want to create an empty virtual environment instead, open the <span class='app'>terminal</span> and write the command:
+If, for some reason, you want to create an empty virtual environment instead, open the <span class='app'>terminal</span> and write the command:

 <span class='terminal'>$ conda create --no-default-packages -n geoimagine0 python</span>

 where _geoimagine0_ is the name of the virtual environment.

+Activate the virtual Python environment by typing:

+<span class='terminal'>$ conda activate geoimagine0</span>

+You can now install any packages to your virtual environment using eg. <span class='terminal'>$ conda install</span> or <span class='terminal'>$ pip install</span>.

-# Additional core packages
+# Core (default) packages

  With a full installation of the Framework and Anaconda3 installed with Python 3, you need to add the following default Python packages: